fareed1983/profile/site/fpga-zero-to-calculator.md

 # [Fareed R](./index.md)

-# FPGA - Zero to Calculator
+# FPGA - From Zero to Calculator

 ## Introduction